paulveillard/cybersecurity-secure-software-supplychain-lifecyle/README.md

 ## Enabling a successful DevSecOps Practice
 Successfully implementing DevSecOps begins well before the application pipeline.
 As a first step, organizations will want to ensure their underlying infrastructure and application services are running on an enterprise open source foundation prehardened with built-in security tools and features.
+### 1) Get trusted images and libraries out-of-the-box

+Stay on top of the latest vulnerabilities and security